NicolaiRidani/django-cms/docs/gettingstarted/install-existing.rst

     python manage.py migrate.

-These and other plugins are described in more detail in :ref:`commonly-used-plugins`.
+These and other plugins are described in more detail in :ref:`core-principals-plugins-common-plugins`.
 More are listed plugins available on the `django CMS Marketplace <https://marketplace.django-cms.org/en/addons/>`_.